Hannah R. Marston1, Charles Musselwhite2, & Robin Hadley3

 Across the UK, it has been mooted that citizens stay indoors and work from home.
 Students at various levels of the British education system are worried about classes, and upcoming examinations.
 Business and industries such as airlines and hospitality could go bust within a matter of weeks or months.
 Nevertheless, what is happening on the ground, in the communities surrounding our towns and cities?
 How are the residents in these various geographically and at times challenging locations responding?
 What is happening to the individuals which make up the myriad of communities, formed of intergenerational populations, and what are the potential impact(s) both from a positive and negative standpoint to isolation?

 We know that mobility is important for life.
-People who have to reduce mobility because of changes in health or cognition lament the ability to go places, to see the world going on around them, and are often as a huge disadvantage in terms of accessing shops, services and other opportunities.
-In research Charles Musselwhite has carried out, older people’s mobility is linked not just to destination, though that is important, but to a sense of identity, independence and freedom.
+People who have reduce mobility because of changes in their health or cognition lament the ability to go places, to see the world going on around them, and are often as a huge disadvantage in terms of accessing shops, services and other opportunities.
+In research Charles Musselwhite has carried out, older people’s mobility and is linked not just to destination, though that is important, but to a sense of identity, independence and freedom.
 Additionally, people like to get out and connect with their local world and to pass the time of day with others.
 This is an important way of checking how one fits into the world.
 What if people can’t do those everyday simple acts?
 Measures to stem the virus by putting citizens in lock-down are going to have psychological effects on a usually highly mobile population.

 Technology can help, if people have access to it and know how to use it.
 Between 2015 and 2017 the Technology In Later Life (TILL) study was conducted by a team of researchers from the UK and Canada, with the aim to understand the use, perceptions and impact(s) of technology by older adults aged 65+ years living in both urban and rural communities.
 Technology complements day-to-day activities, leisure (e.g. videogames, streaming music and TV) (Genoe et al. 2018), holidays (e.g. online booking of hotels, travel) and maintaining social connections via social media platforms (e.g. Facebook) as well as communication platforms (e.g. What’s App, Viber).